 What’s more, it’s clear that these smart meters still need to be monitored and maintained for accuracy.
 While monthly readings may not be necessary, testing energy meters still will be.
 To test meters like these, the process may be different from the one used for analog meters.
 However, utilities will still need to invest in equipment for testing energy meters to make certain that these smart devices will remain the most efficient way of reporting energy usage.

 Whether your company is sticking with traditional energy meters or you’ll be adopting newer technology in the future, we’re here to ensure that your meter accuracy is a given.
-For more information, please contact us today.
+For more information on switching to smart meters, please contact us today.